 Instructions

-2. Add the ground lamb (or mix of lamb and beef) to a mixing bowl.
-Add grated onions, garlic, fresh herbs, oregano, cumin, paprika and cayenne.
-Season with kosher salt and pepper.
-Add a generous drizzle of extra virgin olive oil, and mix until everything is well combined.
+• Make the lamb burger mixture.
+To a large mixing bowl, add the meat, onion, garlic, parsley, mint, oregano, cumin, paprika and cayenne.
+Season with a good pinch or two of kosher salt and pepper.
+Add a generous drizzle of extra virgin olive oil and mix until everything is well combined.

-3. Divide the meat mixture into 8 equal balls.
+• Make the lamb patties.
+Divide the meat mixture into 8 equal portions.
 Using both hands, work meat into smooth spheres, then lightly press to form into patties.
-Arrange the patties on a large tray or dish, and with the tip of your thumb, press lightly to form a shallow, somewhat wide, depression into the center of each patty. (see cook's tip #2 below) Cover and refrigerate, if you have the time.
+Arrange the patties on a large tray or dish, and with the tip of your thumb, press lightly to form a shallow, somewhat wide, depression into the center of each patty (this will keep the patty flat as it cooks).
+Cover and refrigerate as you heat your grill.

-4. Lightly oil the grill grates (or indoor griddle) and arrange the burger patties on top.
-Grill over medium heat, covered, for 3 to 5 minutes on each side, turning once midway through cooking (internal temperature for a medium burger should register 160 degrees F. Adjust cooking time according to your desired doneness.)
+• Grill the lamb burgers.
+When your grill/griddle is hot, lightly oil and arrange the lamb patties on top.
+Cover and grill over medium heat for 3 to 5 minutes on each side.
+The internal temperature for a medium burger should register 160°F–adjust cooking time according to your desired doneness.

-5. Allow the lamb burgers to rest for 5 to 10 minutes before serving.
-Serve in pita pockets (or buns), with tztaziki sauce, tomatoes, cucumbers, peppers, onions.
-If you like add kalamata olives and a sprinkle of feta.
+• Rest and serve.
+Allow the lamb burgers to rest for 5 to 10 minutes so it stays juicy.
+Serve in buns or pita pockets with your fixings of choice.

 Notes

-• Cook's Tip #1: You can use a mixture of l lb ground lamb and 1 lb ground beef, if you are not sure about an all-lamb burger.
-And you can certainly make these with beef instead if that is your strong preference.
+• Meat options: You can use a 50/50 mixture of ground lamb and beef if you are not sure about an all-lamb burger.
+And you can certainly make these with beef instead if that is your preference.

 Share it with the world